rflandau/Orv/implementations/slims/README.md

 # Caveats

+## Payloads Limited to 1KB

+To make UDP handling simpler, packets are kept below 1KB.
+This is not really an issue for Orv, given the data being moved around it typically pretty small.
+However, this can cause strange, inconsistent behavior when packets grow in size (such as STATUS_RESP packets).

+To fix this, the protocol library should break up larger bodies into several packets. **This is not implemented and the Orv header does not currently contain a total packet size.**

 ## Unreliable UDP and Retries

 Slims does not currently perform retries or even await ACKs in many cases to save on development/research time.